 When I heard of animal physiotherapy, I knew this was exactly what I wanted to do, as it would allow me to combine my love for dogs with my interest in physical therapy.
 This feeling was increased as my own dog, Jake, getting older, developed osteoarthritis.
 I wanted to find a way to keep him as active as possible and enjoying his daily walks and play sessions.

 As such, I decided to completely overhaul my life: I started a postgraduate training in Animal Physiotherapy at The College of Animal Physiotherapy, located close to Oxford, U.K., from which I graduated from with Distinction, and consequently quit my job.
 I am an IAAT (International Association of Animal Therapists) and ASSVAP (Association for the Scientific Study of Veterinary and Animal Physiotherapy) member.
-I have since also certified as a Canine Massage and Sports Massage Therapist.
+I have since also certified as a Canine Massage and Sports Massage Therapist and am a Certified Canine Fitness Therapist (CCFT) from the University of Tennessee

 So here I am with Fitdog, wishing that animal physiotherapy will bring as much good to you and your pet’s life as it has brought me so far!
 Hope to see you soon with your beloved pooch!